mlavi/mlavi.github.io/slides/devops-demystified.md

 - Agile, lightweight, smaller, faster VMs:
     - ideal approach for *continuous delivery* of *immutable infrastructure* artifacts, especially microservices
     - minimal difference between laptop and production
-    - *Bacteria* = lifecycle on the order of seconds: build, run, test, destroy
+    - *Bacteria*<sup>1</sup> = lifecycle on the order of seconds: build, run, test, destroy
 - Early days: Docker as a tool versus Docker tool set as a platform
     - PERL motto = [There is more than one way to do it](http://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it).
 - Production challenges remain: orchestration, health, networking, persistence, dynamic configuration

+<sup>1</sup> Bacteria is the term I learned from [Tori Wieldt](https://blog.newrelic.com/author/toriwieldt/), New Relic Developer Advocate,
+I think it is better than the term insect.

 ---
 ## Test, Build, Deploy Pattern